Kris-0605/jsonz/README.md

 Defined type arrays are an efficient way of storing arrays that contain only a single type of data.
 Data type bytes for the objects inside the array are omitted and depending on the type certain optimisations can be used.

-Note: You'll notice that many arrays use unsigned 64-bit integers to store the size of the array, but a defined integer array uses a resizing integer.
-A resizing integer is used for a defined integer array because its size can be calculated using its length, and a resizing integer allows for a larger maximum size.
-However, in other situations, the size of the array is not known until after the array is written/generated, so an exact size must be used so that an implementation can leave an empty space for the size, write the array, then fill in the size later.
+Note: You'll notice that many arrays use an unsigned 64-bit integers to store the size of the array, but others use a resizing integer.
+A 64-bit integer is used to store the size of an array when the final size of that array is not know before writing, so that an empty space may be left to fill in this data after the array has been written.
+If the size of an array can be calculated before the array is written, such as using the array's length, then a resizing integer is preferable due to its larger maximum size.

 #### Boolean array